echumley/520b-Drive-Reformat/README.md

 sudo apt-get install -y sg3-utils   # or your distro equivalent
 ```

-## WARNING
+## WARNING:

-This is a destructive process and WILL wipe all drive data on the drives you specify.
-Ensure you only reformat the desired drives.
+This is a destructive process that will wipe all data on the specified drives.
+Please ensure you only reformat the desired drives.

 ## Guide to Use: